rust-lang/rust/text/0000-impl-specialization.md

 The basic intuition we've been using for specialization is the idea that one impl is "more specific" than another it overlaps with.
-Before turning this intuition into a rule, let's go through the previous examples of overlap and decide which, if any, of the impls is intuitively more specific:
+Before turning this intuition into a rule, let's go through the previous examples of overlap and decide which, if any, of the impls is intuitively more specific. **Note that since we're leaving out the body of the impls, you won't see the `default` keyword that would be required in practice for the less specialized impls.**

 ```rust
 trait Foo {}